 The results will provide the date the divorce case was filed, the parties involved as well as whether the divorce involved children or not.

-Retrieve Death & Birth Records or Certificates Through the Lake County OH General Health District
+Request Lake County Death & Birth Records or Certificates Through the General Health District

 Find birth records by using the Lake County Probate Court’s Search Tool.
 Here, you can perform a search by entering a person’s information and selecting “Registration of Birth” for the case type.
 The results page will show the name of the person, date of birth and when the record was filed.